dehansa-dissa/samples-apim/ai-assisted-sdk-gen/README.md

 # AI-Assisted SDK Generation for Developer Portal APIs

-API service that merges multiple OpenAPI specifications into a single specification.
+API service that helps merge multiple OpenAPI specifications into single specification and generate application code in the preferred programming language (Java/JavaScript) based on the use case, API specification and SDK methods.

 This service is specifically designed to facilitate SDK generation that supports multiple APIs.